-Pages (as defined in Optimizely)
+- Pages (as defined in Optimizely Experimentation)

-If the visitor refreshes the page, they will still only count as one monthly active user.
+If the visitor refreshes the page, they still only count as one monthly active user.
 This is in contrast to impressions, which would have generated another four impressions, making the total eight impressions for this one particular user.

-Verifying monthly active users with results export
+Verify monthly active users with Enriched Events Export

-Optimizely uses the server timestamp to calculate monthly active users, as opposed to the timestamp on the client device where the monthly active user originated.
+Optimizely Experimentation uses the server timestamp to calculate monthly active users, as opposed to the timestamp on the client device where the monthly active user originated.
 Doing so makes it possible to accurately verify monthly active users all the way down to the experiment level.

-In order to forecast MAUs, we recommend you ask the following questions:
+To forecast MAUs, ask the following questions:

-- Where will you be using Optimizely?
+Where will you be using Optimizely Experimentation?

 These could be multiple channels, regions, business units, and so on (for example, Android, iOS, website, and so on).

-- How many unique users/visitors do you have per month?
+How many unique users/visitors do you have per month?

 Include unique users/visitors, not page views.
 Excludes bot traffic.
 We recommend you get these numbers from internal analytics.
 Note: Provide the average across the year, note the peak.

-- How complete is your Optimizely implementation?
+How complete is your Optimizely Experimentation implementation?

-If Optimizely is only used on a small part of the site (for example, personalizing a few landing pages, rolling out minor features only) this could be as low as 5-10%.
+If Optimizely Experimentation is only used on a small part of the site (for example, personalizing a few landing pages, rolling out minor features only) this could be as low as 5-10%.

-- How much annual growth do you expect?
+How much annual growth do you expect?

 Year over year, how much more traffic do you expect?